 1. First priority: Obedience to Jesus

-Initially the new disciple (or disciples if a family or group have come to know Jesus) will be
+Initially the new disciple, or disciples if a family or group have come to know Jesus, will be

-They should also be tagging along whenever you are out and about sowing Gospel seeds of any type.
+The new disciple should also be tagging along whenever you are out and about sowing Gospel seeds of any type.
 You will be training them in all the techniques you know in building the kingdom (Luke 8:1).